 Who is Eligible?

-The Lean In!
-Program is directed at those individuals eligible for the State of Michigan Pre-employment and Transition Services (PRETS) Program.
-Candidates must be between the ages of 16 and 26.
-Lean In! will place great emphasis on virtual work, therefore Candidates must:
+Individuals eligible for the State of Michigan Pre-employment and Transition Services (PRE-ETS) Program qualify for the Lean In! program.
+Candidates must be High School Graduates and no older than 26.
+Lean In! places great emphasis on virtual work.
+Therefore, candidates must:

-- Be willing to participate in all Lean In! activities, including group discussions, Book Club, and other homework assignments.
+- Be willing to participate in all Lean In! activities, including group discussions, Book Club, and other Lifework assignments.

 - Be willing to work within a team/group environment.

-- Self-directed activities, including homework assignments (Personal Skills Inventory, Resume/Cover Letter Preparation, LinkedIn Profile Development, etc.)
+- Self-directed activities, including Lifework assignments (Personal Skills Inventory, Resume/Cover Letter Preparation, LinkedIn Profile Development, etc.).

-- One-on-One Coaching sessions, including weekly update calls with Employment Partners and occasional engagement with the Lean In!
-Program Coordinator and Rehab Liaison
+- One-on-one coaching sessions, including weekly update calls with Employment Partners and occasional engagement with the Lean In!
+Program Coordinator.

-- Group activities, which include monthly 4-hour Workshops, Book Club Discussions and Team breakout sessions.
+- Group activities, which include monthly 3-hour Workshops, Book Club Discussions and Team breakout sessions.

 Candidates that are involved in the program will be presented with the opportunity to: